 - Document thought processes: Explain the reasoning behind decisions.
 Developers value trade-offs and alternative approaches.

-- Create content APIs: Structure content like well-documented code that is modular, reusable, and easy to navigate.
+- Create content APIs: Structure content like well-documented code – modular, reusable, and easy to navigate.

 - Outline keywords as technical signatures: Content ranks better when it includes package names, function calls, and error codes – terms developers search for on autopilot.